 Planning for Unforeseen Financial Risks

-As part of the spending plans for the CIL and general reserves, the identification of financial risks should be updated.
-Potential risks from unforseen costs should be identified and factored into the reserves policy.
-Risk might include cost of a parish council election, building maintenance, equipment repair or replacement.
+As part of the spending plans for the CIL and general reserves, the identification of financial risks continue to be updated.
+Potential risks from unforseen costs continue to be identified and factored into the reserves policy.
+Risks might include cost of a parish council election, building maintenance, equipment repair or replacement.
 Delay of funds being received, reduced income from village hall booking.

 The playground and village hall are regularly littered with litter from takeaway food, sweets and soft drinks.
 The village operatives along with individual volunteers in the community regularly pick up the litter and keep the area tidy.
 The issue has been tackled in conjunction with BANES council, with posters and social media campaigns.
 The posters were subsequently vandalised and removed.
 The parish council will continue to clean the problem areas and remind groups to use the bins that are provided.
 Opportunities for social engagement with disaffected groups are an area for development.

 Review of Progress from the Previous Twelve Months

 The Council completed the demolition and grass reseeding of the Pavillion as planned in 2021.
 There was a safety risk due to a perishing roof.
 A public consultation indicated there was little support for funds being spent to refurbish the pavilion.

 Footpath from village hall to playground:

 Following public requests, the council installed a footpath from the village hall car park to the playground.
 Various solutions were considered, and the council resolved in February 2021 to install a cotswold gravel path from the village hall to the playground.
 This type of footpath was chosen as the cotswold gravel surface blends in well with the rural feel of the local surroundings.